 – He is the eldest and has full rein on his family.

 – Peacock loves to dance in the rain.

 – It is going to rain heavily today

 – Tears rained down his cheeks while chopping onions.

 – If it were raining noodles, I would go out with the fork.

 – The streets are waterlogged due to hefty rains.

 Like reign, rain and rein there are many other homophone words.
 Candidates can check the list of homonyms, homophones and homographs given with example sentences for clarification.

 The video given below is on the Mistaken Words in the English Language explaining the concepts, logic and use of these words.
-Candidates to clear their concept on the confusing words or mistaken words or homonym words and their usage in the English Language can watch the video.
-The video is in parts, other parts can be found on visiting the link.
+Candidates can watch the video to clear their concept of confusing, mistaken, or homonym words and their usage in the English Language.
+The video is in parts, and other parts can be found by visiting the link.